usnistgov/800-63-3/sp800-63-3/definitions.md

 A quality or characteristic ascribed to someone or something.

 #### Attribute Bundle
 A packaged set of attributes, usually contained within an assertion.
-Attribute bundles offer relying parties a simple way to retrieve the most relevant attributes they need from Identity Providers.
+Attribute bundles offer relying parties a simple way to retrieve the most relevant attributes they need from identity providers.
 Attribute bundles are synonymous with OpenID Connect scopes.
 See [OpenID Connect Core 1.0](http://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims).

 #### Attribute Claim
 A statement asserting a property of a subscriber without necessarily containing identity information, independent of format.
 For example, for the attribute 'birthday', a claim could be 'older than 18' or 'born in December'.